5 Interesting Activities in the Lake District this May

 Whilst Mucaster Castle’s haunted history may be a bit scary, this is an excellent place to visit with children in tow.
 If the Enchanted Trail, with stepping stones, fairy doors and wooden dens to explore, as well as the Adventure Playground outside isn’t enough, the indoor MeadowVole Maze is good fun for little visitors.

-You must also make a visit to Muncaster bluebell woods (May is the perfect time of year) where the woodland floor is awash with the striking blue and the air filled with the heady scent of the English bluebells, distinguishably by their ‘nodding’ heads rather than the upright stems of their Spanish counterparts.
+You must also make a visit to Muncaster bluebell woods (May is the perfect time of year).
+The woodland floor is awash with the striking blue and the air filled with the heady scent of the English bluebells.
+You can distinguish them by their ‘nodding’ heads rather than the upright stems of their Spanish counterparts.

 Gathering May “Knots” in May